dotnet/docs/docs/fsharp/tutorials/asynchronous-and-concurrent-programming/async.md

 What to watch out for:

-- Exceptions are wrapped in <xref:AggregateException> following the convention of the Task Parallel Library, and this is different from how F# async generally surfaces exceptions.
+- Exceptions are wrapped in <xref:System.AggregateException> following the convention of the Task Parallel Library, and this is different from how F# async generally surfaces exceptions.

 ### Async.Catch